 - Best location in Latin America for families with small children.

-- Our Kinder and Waldorf Programs for 2 to 7 year olds are one of a kind and offered nowhere else.
+- Our Kinder Program for 2 to 7 year olds is one of a kind and offered nowhere else.

 - Turrialba is the most immersive school location with only Spanish speakers in the area.